banner

 his red collar said Lucky.

-sat right beside me.
+he sat right beside me.

 shameless I said.